ChrisHammond/ChrisHammond/README.md

 #### Other Things
 - 🔭 I’m building things, primarily using #Jekyll these days
-- 🌱 I’m currently building my smarthome
+- 🌱 I’m currently working with AU
+- 📷 I am the photographyer behind [RainbowMarks Photography](https://rainbowmarks.com)
 - 📫 How to reach me: [@christoc](https://twitter.com/christoc) on Twitter (~~x~~)
-- ⚡ Fun fact: I collect hobbies....
+- ⚡ Fun fact: I collect domain names and hobbies....

 #### Past Things
 - DNN is how everything started for me.
 Okay, maybe not everything, but I am what I am because of that platform and all that it brought me, from technical knowledge, to friends.